 Hosts must use the official ACF rules for gameplay.

-Hosts must keep statistics for the entire tournament using SQBS, fully and accurately entering all team, individual, and packet statistics that the program uses (remember to enable “round reports”).
-Within 24 hours of the conclusion of the tournament, hosts must publicly post all SQBS reports to the Quizbowl Resource Center Database.
+Hosts must keep statistics for the entire tournament, fully and accurately entering all team, individual, and packet statistics that the program uses (remember to enable “round reports”).
+Within 24 hours of the conclusion of the tournament, hosts must publicly post all statistics reports to the Quizbowl Resource Center Database.
 They must also post a link to the statistics report and a brief summary of the results and top scorer on their announcement thread on the Quizbowl Resource Center Forums.
 If a tournament uses multiple phases, hosts must post reports for the preliminary phase, the playoff phase, and both phases combined.
-Host should make every effort to make any corrections to their statistics and re-upload the SQBS report within 24 hours of receiving corrections.
-Hosts may use a different program during the tournament itself and redo the statistics in SQBS.
-SQBS is available for free here.
+Host should make every effort to make any corrections to their statistics and re-upload the statistics report within 24 hours of receiving corrections.
+Hosts may use any statistics program during the tournament itself, as long as they upload results to the Quizbowl Resource Center Database afterwards.
+SQBS can be used to keep game statistics, and is available for free here.
 A guide on ACF’s best practices for submitting SQBS reports is here.
 Failing to keep statistics, post or correct statistics in a timely manner, or follow ACF’s best practices may result in a penalty (see Penalties).

 Qualifying for ACF Nationals